 - A minimum of four full-year courses per academic year must be taken on the ACA campus under ACA faculty. - The courses taken on campus must include at least three core courses and Bible. - Rare exceptions for this are granted in cases of documented health issues requiring students to miss an extraordinary amount of days.

 Credits Required for Graduation

-Graduation credit requirements are very similar to those of other college preparatory schools.
 We offer a Regular College Preparatory Diploma and an Honors College Preparatory Diploma.

 General Diploma Guidelines:

 The following number of credits must be accumulated by a graduating senior: